team-mayes/gaussian_wrangler/README.md

 **pdbs2gausscoms**: This script combines the coordinates from a PDB file (which may have multiple PDB entries) with the Gaussian input specifications from a template file to generate Gaussian input files.

-**plot_steps**: This script is used to make enthalpy and/or free energy diagrams, given a list of values.
+**plot_steps**: This script makes enthalpy and/or free energy diagrams, given a list of values.

 **run_gauss**: This script prepares inputs and runs Gaussian jobs, or (with `-s` and `-l` options) prepares and submits slurm jobs to run Gaussian.
 It can be used to run (and/or submit) a series of Gaussian jobs.